How can non-EU nationals start a business in Slovenia?

 Costs of procedure: EUR 0.00 at a VEM point; ca. EUR 300-500 at a notary

-3. Procedures for obtaining a work permit
+3. Procedures for obtaining a single residence and work permit (hereinafter: single permit)

 Types of work permit: